Christmas on a budget - my tips on how to take care of your money over the holidays

 Again its all about forward planning, and when it comes to shopping for gifts, try and start as early as possible.
-I write out a list of all the things I plan to buy, and for whom, and then I usually hit up the Black Friday sales towards the end of November, so that I have all my Christmas shopping done!
-Spreading out your costs over two months makes it easier to plan as well, with the higher costs involving Christmas meals and drinks more likely to build up in December.
-Its never too early to start planning, and I’m one of those people that have my presents wrapped and labelled before December even starts!
+I write out a list of all the things I plan to buy, and for whom.
+Try and hit as many sales as you can, so that I you have all your Christmas shopping done!
+Spreading out your costs over weeks makes it easier to plan.
+Higher costs are likely to come, involving Christmas meals and drinks more building up in December.
+It’s never too early to start planning, and I’m one of those people that have my presents wrapped and labelled before December even starts!

 Brunch over dinner

-If you’ve got a lot of meals planned with friends, why not schedule a brunch over a dinner or drinks session?
-Brunch is usually a lot cheaper than dinner, and I find it much more fun, because if you haven’t got any plans for after, you can talk and catch up for much much longer!
-Coffees and brunch dishes usually cost a lot less than alcohol/mocktails and dinner dishes, and its nice to be out during the day as well, especially during the winter months when it gets cold early.
+If you’ve got a lot of meals planned with friends, why not schedule a brunch rather than dinner or drinks?
+Brunch is usually a lot cheaper than dinner, and I find it much more fun, because if you haven’t got any plans for after, you can talk and catch up for much longer!
+Coffees and brunch dishes usually cost a lot less than alcohol/mocktails and dinner dishes.
+It’s nice to be out during the day as well, especially during the winter months when it gets dark early.
 Brunch usually means you can start eating anytime between 10am and 2pm so you can still have a weekend lie in!
 If your town or city doesn’t have 24 hour public transport, brunch can also be a lot cheaper because you won’t have to get that uber home, but instead get the bus or train back.

 Home meals and teas

 If brunch isn’t really your thing, you could always invite a friend round to your house for a home cooked meal!
 These are often are lot cheaper than eating out, and you can have any leftovers the next day!
-Its also nice to have someone round in your home, and often its a much more relaxing environment than being out in a busy restaurant or bar.
+It’s also nice to have friends visit your home, and often it’s a much more relaxing environment than being out in a busy restaurant or bar.
 If you’re a fan of afternoon teas, you can still go out for tea, but order a cream tea instead, for a fraction of the price!